This is an Intravenous

 starts to have discomfort from the tourniquet at some point,

-you can inflate the distal tourniquet, which is
+you can inflate the proximal tourniquet, which is

 over tissue that has been blocked.

-And once you know the distal tourniquet is actually inflated,
+And once you know the proximal tourniquet is actually inflated,

-you can deflate the proximal tourniquet and the patient will
+you can deflate the distal tourniquet and the patient will

 have instant relief from the pressure that